wArren-Huang/dotnetsdk/README.md

 # dotnetsdk
-.NET SDK base on Alpine Linux
+.NET SDK base on Alpine Linux with support to:
+1. Apache Avro Tools (avrogen)